arctelix/.dotsys/README.md

 NOTE: A repo is any github repository containing topic-centric dotfiles

 Bootstrap a new machine from a remote repo:
-> dotsys install github_user_/repo_name
+> dotsys install from github_user_/repo_name

+Install a new topic on your system:
+> dotsys install tmux

 Try a somebody else's vim config:
 > dotsys install vim from other_user/repo_name

-Install a new topic on your system:
-> dotsys install tmux

-Install a new OS app (no topic required):
-> dotsys install app google-chrome

-Install a new command line utility (no topic required):
-> dotsys install cmd zip

-Install a node package (no topic required):
-> dotsys install node package gulp

 Update all local data (update package lists, reload bash config, etc):
 > dotsys update